Rugby-Guinness PRO12 semifinal results

+PARIS, Feb 1 France suffered yet another injury setback on Wednesday when Yann David was ruled out of their Six Nations opener against England at Twickenham on Saturday.

-May 20 (Infostrada Sports) - Results from the Guinness PRO12 Semifinal matches Semifinal Leinster 30 Ulster 18
+May 21 (Infostrada Sports) - Results from the Guinness PRO12 Semifinal matches Semifinal Leinster 30 Ulster 18 Connacht 16 Glasgow Warriors 11

+PARIS, Feb 1 France suffered yet another injury setback on Wednesday when Yann David was ruled out of their Six Nations opener against England at Twickenham on Saturday.

 Feb 1 Italy number eight Andries Van Schalkwyk and flanker Simone Favaro will miss their first Six Nations match at home to Wales on Sunday, coach Conor O'Shea said on Wednesday.